HackRover/puzzle-panels/README.md

   </p><p>
 Using the basic_usage.ino in the example to see how to use two different types of button modes.
 </p><hr>
 <p>All files except Boolean need to be tested.
 Rotary need to be rewritten in C++ to be imported into Arduino IDE.
 RGB and LED need to be tested.
 Boolean library is written and tested.
-Can be further optimized. https://docs.arduino.cc/learn/contributions/arduino-creating-library-guide.
+Can be further optimized.
+Each libraries READMEs need to be rewritten.
+Documentation for each library needs to be written in LaTeX. https://docs.arduino.cc/learn/contributions/arduino-creating-library-guide.
 This is the link on how to create Arduino libraries.
 Insert original authors from the public files as needed</p>